anjaheine/quartolive_exercise/README.md

 **template_mc2.qmd** mostly uses traditional html input and an ojs obervable button.
 Features some additional styling and a fully working reset button.
 The code is longe but I much prefer this solution.

+The following Screenshots show the result of my second solution: **template_mc2.qmd**

 ![Screenshot of MCQuestion](mcquestion.jpg)
 ![Screenshot of MCQuestion after check](mcquestion_2.jpg)